kedarnath007/Visualization-of-H1-B-statistics-using-Tableau-2011-2016-/README.md

 These tasks are difficult to conduct with Excel or statistical approaches:<br>
 a.
 The latitude and longitude of the dataset cannot be portrayed with the help of Excel. <br>
 b.
-The visa applications which could be issued next year cannot be shown by Excel as Excel does not have the feature of predicting which can be done using Tableau.
+The visa applications which could be issued next year cannot be shown by Excel as Excel does not have the feature of predicting which can be done using Tableau. <br>
 c.
-The increase or decrease between two fields cannot be calculated using Excel.
+The increase or decrease between two fields cannot be calculated using Excel.<br>
 d.
-The comparison between two fields cannot be done which is easy with the help of Tableau.
+The comparison between two fields cannot be done which is easy with the help of Tableau.<br>
 e.
 The dataset contains 3 million records which is a very huge amount and Excel can only show 1 million entries.
 Thus, the answers derived by the dataset using Excel will not be appropriate as they are derived from incomplete data.